locationtech/geomesa/geomesa-convert/README.md

 The "renegades" SFT and "renegades-csv" converter should be specified in the GeoMesa Tools configuration file (``$GEOMESA_HOME/conf/application.conf``).
-By default, SimpleFeatureTypes (sfts) should be loaded at the path ``geomesa.sfts`` and conveters should be loaded at the path ``geomesa.converters``.
-Each converter and sft definition is keyed by the name that can be referenced in the converter and SFT loaders.
+By default, SimpleFeatureTypes (SFTs) should be loaded at the path ``geomesa.sfts`` and converters should be loaded at the path ``geomesa.converters``.
+Each converter and SFT definition is keyed by the name that can be referenced in the converter and SFT loaders.

 Use ``geomesa env`` to confirm that ``geomesa ingest`` can properly read the